top of page

 • “When the sun in the morning peeps over the hill and kisses the roses on my windowsill…” (singing).

-• “Whatever things are lovely, think on these things.”
+• “Whatever things are lovely, think about these things.”

 • “A person is about as happy as they make up their mind to be.”